alaugks/spring-messagesource-xliff/README.md

 }
 ```

 ## 4. Minimal CacheManager Configuration

 You may already have an existing CacheManager configuration.
 If not, the following minimum CacheManager configuration is required.

 The CacheName must be set with the constant `CatalogCache.CACHE_NAME`.
 The specific cache identifier is stored in the constant.
-Currently you cannot set a custom cache name.

 [ConcurrentMapCacheManager](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/cache/concurrent/ConcurrentMapCacheManager.html) is the default cache in Spring Boot and Spring.